 Normally you would use the “Low” quality setting for video.
 This uses the NDI low bandwidth “proxy quality” streams to minimize CPU use and network traffic.
 In some cases you may want a smaller number of high-quality windows using full bandwidth NDI streams.
 Selecting “High” quality will dramatically increase network and processor load, so should be used with caution.

-ViewMaster can display stereo, quad or 5.1 audio meters for each window.
+ViewMaster can display up to sixteen audio meters for each window.

 Monitor Aspect Ratio

-This setting configures the aspect ratio of the monitor that you’re using to display the ViewMaster output.
-(The aspect ratio of incoming streams is separate – Each stream is resized to fit the available window size)
+This setting configures the aspect ratio of the window displaying the ViewMaster output.
+(The aspect ratio of incoming streams is separate – Each stream is resized to fit the available window size).
+When using full-screen mode, the actual aspect ratio of the monitor overrides this setting.

 Full Screen Mode